 “It kind of caught me by surprise,” senior Kai-Ly Gaylor said.
 “I’m not a huge fan of the fact that we had to start school earlier, but it is nice that we get a winter break.”

-It further presents certain challenges for sports as well, where their schedules have revolved around the old calendar for years.
+It further presents certain challenges for sports, whose schedules have revolved around the old calendar for years.

 “Don’t get me wrong, I think it is really interesting, and it’ll be nice to have a small break every grading period,” Drill Team Director Amber Reynolds said.
 “It’s just starting to be kind of difficult thinking of our spring calendar, because we’ve had the same template of events for the last several years.
 So with the calendar change, it’s hard to schedule tryouts so early in the spring semester, and with the spring break in April, it also means that we’ll miss an entire week of practice before putting on the show.”